Quebec Liberal Party: Modern history

 They came back into power during the 2014 election under Philippe Couillard.
 In the 2018 election, they became the official opposition, losing power to the Coalition Avenir Quebec.

 The first Black leader of the party, Dominique Anglade, led the party into the 2022 election, coming fourth in vote share behind the CAQ, Quebec solidaire, and the PQ, but forming official opposition.
 The Liberals dropped to their lowest raw seat count since 1956, their lowest percentage of seats won since 1948 and their lowest share of the popular vote in their history.
+In June 2025, former federal Cabinet minister Pablo Rodriguez was elected party leader.
+In November, he removed parliamentary leader Marwah Rizqy from her post, citing that she fired her chief of staff without informing him beforehand.
+That same month, his leadership campaign was accused of allegedly financially rewarding voters for voting for him in the leadership race, accusations that Rodriguez denied.
+Amid these political crises, he resigned as party leader in December 2025, becoming the shortest-serving leader in QLP history.
+2025 leadership election runner-up Charles Milliard was acclaimed to succeed Rodriguez on February 13, 2026.